jserranog74/RadioPanel/README.md

 # RadioPanel

-Hardware / Software Radio Panel for Flight Simulation
+Hardware / Software Radio Panel for Flight Simulation The objective of this project is to save and project the knowledge for the construction of a tuner module for FS2020.
+The idea is to build the panel with several frequency channels, a selector such as NAV1, NAV2, COM1, COM2, etc., and XPDR

 * Starting up with Raspberry Pico [W], Micropython or C/C++: